 If you want to come to Belize, make sure to bring submit a negative COVID-19 test result, fill out the Customs & Immigration form, and book your trip with a Gold Standard hotel as your accommodations for the trip.
 Next, flash proof of either your immunization or negative test results within the last 96 hours.
 Lastly, head off from the airport and enjoy all that Belize has to offer while being mindful of the normal obligations when dealing with COVID-19.
 Now onto those tips.

 Are you American?
-Do not bother converting your United States Dollars (USD)
+Don’t bother converting your United States Dollars (USD)

 Just about every business in the country accepts American cash.
 In fact, the country’s own currency, the Belizean Dollar (BZD), is locked into a value equal to half that of $1 USD.
-In short, every USD you have is worth twice as much BZD.
+This tip isn’t just for a local, but every American dollar you have is worth twice as much as a Belize dollar.

 Your activities will depend on when you arrive.
 Consider what you want to do and look up when would be best for those activities; December and January are great for a tropical Christmas or New Year’s Eve.
 Summer is when multiple Lobster fests occur.
 September is when Belize is most patriotic; September 21 is Independence Day.
 These dates are just a handful of events you can do throughout the year so do some research to narrow down the best time to visit; this advice goes double for anyone looking to come down and do some fishing.

 Regardless of where you go, you will definitely need sunscreen and bug repellent.
 While different regions have their own necessities, you will definitely want to bring a pocket charger, your passport and a pouch for it, money, travel insurance, a backpack, a battery-powered hand fan, a camera with plenty of memory, an insulated water bottle and an extra carry-on bag dedicated to bringing back your souvenirs.